alecy1/alecy1/README.md

 - ⭐ ReactJS
 - ⭐ AngularJS
 - ⭐ JavaScript
-- ⭐ Bootstrap
-- ⭐ Css3
+- ⭐ Bootstrap and Css3
-- ⭐ Html5
 - ⭐ MySql
 - ⭐ WordPress
-- 📫 How to reach me: alecrz_16@hotmail.com
+- 📧 How to reach me: alecrz_16@hotmail.com